WHAT’S THE WAVE START?

 What other races can be used to qualify?

 Any timed race over two miles completed within one year of the upcoming BOLDERBoulder gets you in a qualified wave.
-Check the Equivalent Times Chart to see how your race time translates to a 10K time.
 Check back here beginning in March for featured official qualifier races.

 Can I submit my race to be a qualifier?
 Yes!